publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 98–21, title III, § 307(b)][/us/pl/98/21/s307/b], Apr.
 20, 1983, [97 Stat.
 115][/us/stat/97/115], provided that:

-> “The amendments made by subsection (a) \[amending this section\] shall apply with respect to benefits under title II of the Social Security Act \[this subchapter\] for months after the month in which this Act is enacted \[April 1983\], but only in cases in which the ‘last month’ referred to in the provision amended is a month after the month in which this Act is enacted.”
+> “The amendments made by subsection (a) \[amending this section\] shall apply with respect to benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the month in which this Act is enacted \[April 1983\], but only in cases in which the ‘last month’ referred to in the provision amended is a month after the month in which this Act is enacted.”

 [Pub.
 L. 98–21, title III, § 310][/us/pl/98/21/s310], Apr.
 20, 1983, [97 Stat.
 117][/us/stat/97/117], provided that:

 >     “(a) Except as otherwise specifically provided in this title, the amendments made by this part \[part A (§§ 301–310) of title III of [Pub.
-L. 98–21][/us/pl/98/21], amending this section and sections 403, 405, 416, 417, 422, 423, 425, 426, 427, and 428 of this title\] apply only with respect to monthly benefits payable under title II of the Social Security Act \[this subchapter\] for months after the month in which this Act is enacted \[April 1983\].
+L. 98–21][/us/pl/98/21], amending this section and sections 403, 405, 416, 417, 422, 423, 425, 426, 427, and 428 of this title\] apply only with respect to monthly benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the month in which this Act is enacted \[April 1983\].

 >     “(b) Nothing in any amendment made by this part shall be construed as affecting the validity of any benefit which was paid, prior to the effective date of such amendment, as a result of a judicial determination.”